Staff Contact: Eileen Scully, Director, Faith, Worship, and Ministry [email protected]

 Faith Seeking Understanding – to nurture baptismal life and ministry

 A listing and brief descriptions of a variety of programs and resources available across the Anglican Church of Canada to assist in adult faith formation, and deepening understanding of the Christian faith in the Anglican context.
-Links are also provided here to Christian retreat, renewal and education centres specializing in theological education for all the baptized.

 Information on the three orders of ministry: deacons, priests, and bishops.